 - 2 tbsp olive oil for Dressing

-Wash potatoes thoroughly and place in a large pot.
+Wash vegetables thoroughly and place in a large pot.
 Add enough cold water to cover by 3″.
 Stir in 1 tablespoon salt and bring to a boil.
-Reduce heat to medium and simmer until potatoes are tender about 20 minutes.
+Reduce heat to medium and simmer until they are tender about 20 minutes.
 Drain and cool.
-Once cooled to the touch, cut the potatoes into 1/2” pieces and place in a large bowl with the spinach, shallots, sun-dried tomatoes, chives and parsley.
+Once cooled to the touch, cut the vegetable into 1/2” pieces and place in a large bowl with the spinach, shallots, sun-dried tomatoes, chives and parsley.

 In a small bowl combine the vinegar, minced shallots, mustard, maple syrup salt and pepper.
 Whisk in the olive oil.
-Pour over the potatoes, toss to coat and serve.
+Pour over it, toss to coat and serve.
 Store any leftovers in the fridge.

 - 1 bag Little Potatoes quartered